AMPlummer/AMPlummer/README.md

 Hi there!

 My name is Andrew Plummer.
-I'm an Ottawa-based researcher currently with the Bank of Canada.
+I'm an Ottawa-based researcher working with the Bank of Canada.

-I'm interested in joining fun open-source projects that are beginner-friendly and which have a dedicated community.
+My domain expertise includes financial econometrics, time series forecasting, and regression analysis.

+I also write about data science and finance at Medium.
+You can find my articles https://andrewmplummer.medium.com/
 <!---
 AMPlummer/AMPlummer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.